Page Navigation

 About

 Aerospace engineers design, build, test and operate aerospace systems using scientific principles and engineering concepts and practices.
-Auburn’s aerospace engineering curriculum is designed to provide students with a broad understanding of fundamental scientific and technological principles, and to develop the ability to use these principles in developing solutions to engineering problems.
+Auburn’s aerospace engineering curriculum is designed to provide students with a broad understanding of fundamental scientific and technological principles and to develop the ability to use these principles to develop solutions to engineering problems.

 Program By the Numbers